JoaoLSS/react-native-background-worker/README.md

     value: any,
 }>
 ```
-This method returns a promise that will resolve in the info for work with that match the id, the info contains the work's state, number of attempts and returned value.
+This method returns a promise that will resolve in the info for work with the given id, the info contains the work's state, number of attempts and returned value.

 #### addListener
 ```javascript